-March 31, 2011 versus December 31, 2010
+June 30, 2011 versus December 31, 2010

-Current liabilities increased by \$559 due to an increase in accounts payable and accrued expenses in the amount of \$516 and an increase in other current liabilities by \$43.
+Current liabilities increased by \$81 due to an increase in accounts payable and accrued expenses in the amount of \$45 and an increase in other current liabilities by \$36.

-- Accounts payable and accrued expenses increased by \$516 which was derived from: - An increase in accounts payable of \$187 due to de-accelerated payments on invoices submitted. - An increase in accrued expenses of \$329 due to: - An increase in interest payable of \$262 derived from MTAHQ in the amount of \$198 and from MTA Bridges and Tunnels in the amount of \$64.
-The increase is due to the issuance of bonds in late 2010 by both the MTAHQ and MTA Bridges and Tunnels. - A decrease of \$25 in salaries, wages and payroll taxes due to the reduction of the work force that occurred in late 2010.
-The decrease was offset by an increase in vacation and sick time of \$9 that occurred during the period. - O An increase in other current accrued expenses in the amount of \$83 derived mainly from additional capital accruals.
+- Accounts payable and accrued expenses increased by \$45 which was derived from: - An increase in accounts payable of \$261 due to de-accelerated payments on invoices submitted. - A decrease in accrued expenses of \$216 due to: - The decrease of \$282 in current portion of retirement and death benefits was mainly due to payment of the pension plan annual required contribution before June 30, 2011. - A net increase in interest payable of \$8 derived from MTAHQ and MTA Bridges and Tunnels.
+The increase is due to the issuance of bonds in late 2010 and 2011 by both the MTAHQ and MTA Bridges and Tunnels.

-- Other current liabilities increase of \$43 was derived from: - An increase in deferred revenues of \$108 due to an increase in unredeemed fare cards sold by MTA New York City Transit in the amount of \$102 and unredeemed MTA Bridges and Tunnels tolls of \$12. - A net decrease of \$69 in the current portion of long-term debt, consisting of a decrease of \$26 for MTAHQ and a decrease of \$43 for MTA Bridges and Tunnels due to payments on January 1, 2011. - Noncurrent liabilities increased by \$267 due to: - An increase in postemployment benefits other than pensions ("OPEB") of \$310.
-The increase represents the annual OPEB cost per the interim actuarial estimates provided in March 2011 for the year 2010. - A decrease in long-term debt of \$32 derived from MTA Bridges and Tunnels in the amount of \$7 and from MTAHQ in the amount of \$25.
-MTAHQ's reduction is due to the defeasance of \$132 of Dedicated Tax Fund Bond Series 2001A due in 2012 2021.
-The new issuance of \$127 with the exception of \$0.5 has a stated maturity date from 2012 2021 (See Note 7 for additional information on long-term debt). - Obligations under capital lease decreased by \$10 primarily due to principal and interest payments in future years. - Noncurrent portion of estimated liabilities arising from injuries to persons increased by \$37 as a result of 2010 actuarial calculations. - Other long-term liabilities increased by \$8 primarily due to additional collateral fund requirements of \$4. - Derivative liabilities decreased by \$52.
-GASB Statement No. 53 requires state and local government entities to disclose the fair value of derivative instruments including hedges (See Notes 2 and 7). - Contract retainage payable increased by \$5 due to new capital projects undertaken by various agencies.
+- The increase of \$11 in salaries, wages and payroll taxes and the increase in vacation and sick pay benefits of \$18 were due to reclassification of employees.
+Former MTA exempt employees who became MTAHQ-Business Service Center non-exempt employees for which MTA is responsible for payment of overtime accounts for the variance. - The increase in other current accrued expenses in the amount of \$29 derived mainly from capital accruals of project costs. - Other current liabilities increase of \$36 was derived from: - An increase in deferred revenues of \$84 due to an increase in unredeemed fare cards sold by MTA New York City Transit. - A net decrease of \$57 in the current portion of long-term debt, consisting of a decrease of \$43 for MTAHQ and a decrease of \$14 for MTA Bridges and Tunnels due to debt service payments of debt on January 1, 2011. - Noncurrent liabilities increased by \$602 due to: - An increase in postemployment benefits other than pensions ("OPEB") of \$624.
+The increase represents the annual OPEB cost per the interim actuarial estimates provided in March 2011 for the year 2010. - A decrease in long-term debt of \$66 derived from MTA Bridges and Tunnels in the amount of \$11 and from MTAHQ in the amount of \$55.
+MTAHQ's reduction is due mainly to a reduction in amortization of \$47 in premium and discount and the defeasance of \$132 and \$5.5 of Dedicated Tax Fund Bond Series 2001A and 2004B respectively.
+The above decreases were offset by the issuances of \$127 Dedicated Tax Fund Bond Series 2011A bonds and Commercial Paper for \$3.5. - Obligations under capital lease decreased by \$9 primarily due to principal and interest payments in 2011 and lower lease payment requirement compared with the same period in 2010. - Noncurrent portion of estimated liabilities arising from injuries to persons increased by \$33 as a result of 2010 actuarial calculations. - Other long-term liabilities increased by \$10 primarily due to additional collateral fund requirements. - Derivative liabilities increased by \$7.
+GASB Statement No. 53 requires state and local government entities to disclose the fair value of derivative instruments including hedges (See Notes 2 and 7). - Contract retainage payable increased by \$7 due to new capital projects undertaken by various agencies.